jp-sypniewski/BlackjackProject/README.md

     - In moving from the PlayerVDealerBlackjackApp to the BlackjackApp, classes for a Player and a Dealer were added.
 These two classes contain functionality previously within the run() method.
 The logic of the game within the run() in BlackjackApp is easier to follow as a result.
 - Manipulation of values from enums
   - With a soft ace, the sum value of a blackjack hand can be 10 less than a hard ace at 11.
 Since the enum has a final value of 11, the value calculation takes into account the total value of the hand and provides for scenarios in which an ace value of 1 is needed.
+- Simplify logic where possible
+  - The BlackjackApp was using multiple booleans to determine whether the dealer needed to draw and then compare the players score with the dealer.
+By reframing the logic of the statements into a single continue boolean, the program becomes more simple.